 - Focus.
 We focus on the work of the CRM project.

 - Openness.
 Our communication is open and honest.

 - Respect.
 The team members respect one another's professionalism and ability.

-Transparency should be a defining characteristic of an agile CRM project.
+Transparency should be a defining characteristic of all Scrum CRM projects.
 In the spirit of transparency, we should be providing information about our project so it can be observed by any stakeholder.
 This can include:

 - Publishing our story map and release plan for everyone to review

 - Providing all stakeholders with access to review our product backlog

 - Pinning our sprint boards and burndown charts to a wall where everyone can see them